CHEE-collaborative/CT-HIA/README.md

 In aggregate, after all datasets have been downloaded to the "data" folder, the size of this folder will be approximately 7.67 GB.

 ## Running the Analysis
 Open the `_targets.R` and `Functions.R` scripts.
+Then, paste your Census API key between the quotation marks in line 14, as indicated on the script.
+Likewise, paste your HUD API key between the quotation marks in line 17, as indicated on the script.
+Optionally, you may also replace `n <- 10` in line 20 and instead assign any other integer number greater than 1 to n, to change the number of simulation repeats.
+You may also optionally replace `options(SKIP_SUPPL_ANALYSIS = FALSE)` with `options(SKIP_SUPPL_ANALYSIS = TRUE)` in line 23 to run only the main analysis and skip all supplemental analyses.

 Then, in the R console, run the following lines (also located at the beginning of `_targets.R`) to load the packages required to define the targets pipeline and to execute the pipeline:
 ```
 library(targets)
 library(tarchetypes)
 library(future)
-library(crew)
 tar_make()
 ```
 You can cancel the execution at any point by pressing the escape key.

 The results shared in the corresponding publication are based on 1,000 repeats of the simulation.
-The number of repeats is determined by the value of `n` in line 18 of `_targets.R` and is currently set to 10 to allow users to run a smaller, quicker version of the simulation by default.
-You can assign any value to `n` that is greater than 1 to test these, and you can set `n <- 1000` to replicate the full simulation.
+The number of repeats is determined by the value of `n` in line 20 of `_targets.R` and is currently set to 10 to allow users to run a smaller, quicker version of the simulation by default.
+You can replace "10" to assign any value to `n` that is greater than 1 to test these, and you can set `n <- 1000` to replicate the full simulation.

 ## Viewing Results

 Each table and figure has a corresponding "target," which can be read using `tar_read()` and loaded into your R environment using `tar_load()`.
 For example, the main tables and figures can be viewed in R by running the following lines:
 ```
-tar_read(exhibit1)
-tar_read(exhibit2)
-tar_read(exhibit3)
-tar_read(exhibit4)
+tar_read(figure2A)
+tar_read(figure2B)
+tar_read(table1)
+tar_read(table2)
 ```
 Supplementary tables and figures can also be read this way, by supplying the corresponding target names (e.g. "exhibitA13").

-Additionally, after running the pipeline, all main or supplementary figures and tables wil be saved in the "output" folder created in your local repository.
+Additionally, after running the pipeline, all main or supplementary figures and tables will be saved in the "output" folder created in your local repository.